NYCGuide

 Earn 3x points with your sapphire card

-Greenpoint didn’t need more cute coffee shops, but now they have another.
+Greenpoint didn’t need more cute coffee shops, but Red Rover is still welcome.
 This bar and cafe with vintage green library lamps is a great working destination, in case you're looking for a place to type emails faster than it takes your table neighbor to tell you about the sweater they thrifted for $430.
 Grab a coffee and a mushroom and leek quiche or a cold-cut laden sandwich on ciabatta.
 And, when you’ve had enough of your laptop, stay for a glass of wine or a $16 cocktail at the bar.
 Red Rover closes at midnight on weekdays and 2am on weekends.

 photo credit: Melissa Hom